By: Chief Fraud Risk Management Officer Ben Chance, Early Warning Services

 Beware of bank imposters: Some scammers convince unsuspecting victims to send funds or share log-in information through very convincing bank imposter scams, including incredibly convincing emails, phone calls, and text messages.
 If your bank reaches out to you asking to share private account information, to send funds to “reverse a transfer,” or to authorize a transaction you didn’t initiate, you should call your bank directly – using the number on your statements or the back of your card.

-Learn to spot and stop scams: Our network banks and credit unions work tirelessly to keep their customers safe from frauds and scams.
+Learn to spot and stop scams: Our participating banks and credit unions work tirelessly to keep their customers safe from fraud and scams.
 Many of them offer tips and comprehensive guides on their websites to help customers identify and avoid common scams.
 Next time you log into your banking app, check out the resources they offer around Zelle safety tips.

 In addition, you can learn more about fighting scam and frauds from the following education campaigns:

-By working together to advance scam prevention, and remaining vigilant as individuals, we can securely send and receive money to people we know and trust quickly and easily.
+By working together to advance scam prevention, and remaining vigilant as individuals, we can help Zelle users securely send and receive money quickly and easily with people they know and trust.